Discover Financial: Business developments

-In 1989, Discover Network signs its 1 millionth merchant, a restaurant called Vincente's Restaurant in Wilmington, Delaware.
+In 1989, Discover Network signs its one-millionth merchant, Vincente's Restaurant, in Wilmington, Delaware.

-In 1995, DiscoverCard.com was launched where consumers could apply for credit cards, pay bills, redeem rewards, receive email reminders, and earn extra rewards through online retail partners.
+In 1995, the discovercard.com website was launched.

-On December 22, 1998, the company introduced Discover Platinum, a premium card featuring new ways to increase rewards, low balance transfer and annual percentage rates, no annual fee, and expanded credit lines.
+In December 1998, the company introduced Discover Platinum, a premium card featuring new ways to increase rewards, low balance transfer and annual percentage rates, no annual fee, and expanded credit lines.

-On December 21, 2001, fourth-quarter income at Discover grew 31% to $193 million, compared with $147 million the year before.
+In December 2001, fourth-quarter income at Discover grew 31% to $193 million, compared with $147 million the year before.

 In 2002, Discover launched the industry's first keychain credit card.
-It was named the Discover 2GO Card and was recognized as one of the "Best Products of 2002" by editors and reporters from Business Week and USA Today.
+It was named the Discover 2GO card and was recognized as one of the "Best Products of 2002" by editors and reporters from Business Week and USA Today.

-On March 5, 2002, the company announced that the Account Center at Discovercard.com had registered over eight million card members, an increase of 61% since January 2001.
+In March 2002, the company announced that the Account Center at Discovercard.com had registered over eight million card members, an increase of 61% since January 2001.

-On September 1, 2002, Discover announced that Citibank would accept the Discover® Card for cash advances at its approximately 450 Financial Centers and more than 2,000 ATM locations nationwide.
+In September 2002, Discover announced that Citibank would accept the Discover Card for cash advances at its approximately 450 Financial Centers and more than 2,000 ATM locations nationwide.

 In 2003, Discover introduced gas and miles rewards cards.
 The Gasoline Card (renamed Open Road in 2007) awarded 5% Cashback Bonus on gas purchases.
-The Miles Card by Discover card allowed redemption with as little as 2,500 miles for non-flight reward options.
-Discover also introduced the option for paperless statements to minimize the impact on the environment and reduce clutter for customers.
+The Miles Card by Discover allowed redemption with as little as 2,500 miles for non-flight reward options.
+Discover also introduced the option for paperless statements.

 In October 2004, the Supreme Court upheld a ruling in Discover's favor that challenged exclusionary policies of Visa and MasterCard, stating that Mastercard and Visa were violating antitrust regulations with anticompetitive practices.
 Before this ruling, Visa and MasterCard would not allow banks to issue a Discover or American Express card if they issued a Visa or MasterCard.
 Within days of the court ruling, Discover filed a lawsuit in federal court seeking damages from Visa and MasterCard.
 In October 2008, DFS was awarded $2.75 billion in damages, the third largest settlement at the time in U.S. history.
 Shortly after the Supreme Court ruling, Discover struck its first deal to have its cards issued by another financial institution, GE Consumer Finance, which began to issue credit cards for retailer Walmart and its wholesale warehouse stores, Sam's Club.
 Transactions were processed on the Discover Network.
 Sam's Club exclusively accepted Discover for many years; since November 2006, it has also accepted MasterCard for purchases.
 In April 2014, Walmart announced that they were ending their relationship with Discover and would begin converting all Discover-branded cards to Mastercard beginning in June 2014.